brentd09/AZ040Labs/PowerShell-Lab-03.md

     ```PowerShell
     Get-ChildItem -Path CERT: -Recurse | Get-Member
     # Two properties exist that relate to private keys
     # However HasPrivateKey is boolean and therefore easier to test for in a Where-Object command

+    # It can be useful to also use the following command to see what information is in each property
+    Get-ChildItem -Path CERT: -Recurse | Select-Object -Property *
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>